Skip to main content

 • The building is also designed to be climate resilient.

-• Our pollinator garden hosts almost entirely native species!
+• Created by the office of sustainability our pollinator garden hosts almost entirely native species!

 • We host semi-regular maintenance volunteer events where people can enjoy some gardening, a cold drink and learn about native flora.